 I like to take an active role in the preparation of all our manuscripts, and I have protocols to facilitate this.
 A Twitter feed I follow, @drugmonkeyblog, voiced the issue of how students are often afraid to show PIs anything other than finished work.
 I expect a draft to be very rough and a starting point to grow from.
 Regarding authorship, I believe that conversations about positions in author order should occur early in a project, and I err on having more authors on a paper than less.
 Everyone with a meaningful contribution should be included.

-As an advisor, there are often conflicts of interests between what’s best for me and the lab and what’s best for my lab members and their careers.
+As an advisor, there are often conflicts of interest between what’s best for me and the lab and what’s best for my lab members and their careers.
 There is opposition between wanting to keep the talent you’ve fostered and helping people to move on with their careers.
 I am constantly trying to prioritize the aspirations of people.
 In the end, if I am aligned with people’s long-term goals, most things fall into place.

 We occasionally also do sponsored research in the lab and I consult for companies to the extent my primary responsibilities allow.
 These activities can create potential financial conflicts of interest.
 I’m as transparent as possible about this work and relationships while honoring confidentiality agreements.
 If these financial conflicts cause an issue with the work or working relationship between me and a lab member, I want people to feel like they can have those conversations with me early, and I am happy to talk about it.
+My department chair would be a good person to talk to if you don’t feel comfortable talking to me about it directly.

 The most important thing I can do is give people the resources to accomplish what they want to accomplish in the lab, and make sure what they’re doing is setting them up to grow for the position they want next.
 The kinetics of this is more determined by their personal desires for what they want to do in their career and not on my desires to keep them in the lab longer (see Conflicts of Interest).
 I recognize the itinerant nature of their career.
 I’m trying to push people on to what’s next.
 Always.
 I try to work as hard as I can to give my lab the resources, including my time and my guidance, towards their goals.